 Artist of 1 portrait

-Gore trained at the Slade where his fellow students included Augustus John, Harold Gilman and Wyndham Lewis.
-He became a leading exponent of English Post-Impressionism.
-While working in Paris and Dieppe in 1904-6 Gore became familiar with the work of post-impressionist painters including Cézanne, Gauguin and Van Gogh.
+Gore trained at the Slade with Augustus John, Harold Gilman and Wyndham Lewis.
+While working in Paris and Dieppe in 1904-6 he became familiar with the work of Post-Impressionist painters including Cézanne, Gauguin and Van Gogh.
+Inspired by the exhibition Manet and the Post-Impressionists, staged by artist and critic Roger Fry in London in 1911, he developed a painting style reflecting that influence.
+His work was included in Fry's second Post-Impressionist exhibition in 1912.
 Gore was a key member of the Fitzroy Street Group, a founder of the Camden Town Group, 1911, of which he was President, and of the London Group, 1913.
-In 1912 he directed the mural decorations at the nightclub, 'The Cave of the Golden Calf'.
+In 1912 he directed the murals at the nightclub, 'The Cave of the Golden Calf'.